Sunday of Week 14 of Ordinary Time (Year A)

 Through the tough times

 Jesus’ own life is an excellent example.
 In the garden of Gethsemane, faced with imminent arrest, torture and execution, he did not want to have to go through it.
 This is a perfectly normal human reaction to the threat of death.
 Anything else would be very strange.
 Yet one sometimes hears people speak as if Jesus actually wanted to go through all those terrible experiences.
+No, Jesus begged his Father to spare him going through this appalling ordeal.
+He prayed:

-Father, if it is possible, let this cup pass from me…
+My Father, if it is possible, let this cup pass from me…

-Nevertheless, not as I will, but as you will.
+…yet not what I want but what you want.
 (Matt 26:39)

 He is full of an inner peace, which had come once he had said that total ‘Yes’ to his Father.
 His prayer in the garden had been answered, although not in the way he originally requested.